fatihkutuk/BtcTurkAPI.Client/README.md

 # BtcTurk.ApiClient (English)
 BtcTurk Api Client

-!!!
-Attention: This resources is adapted from https://github.com/BTCTrader/broker-api-csharp.
-It upgrated .net 2.1 to 6.0 and fixes some isues.

 C# api client for pro.btcturk.com , u can use this api on btcturk platfrom.